 But the thing is, drug usage makes the matter further worse!

 As sleep apnea stops oxygen from reaching the brain while one is asleep, it can lead to severe mood swings, mood disorders as well as mental depression.

 - Sleep apnea is responsible for fatigue, tiredness throughout the day, sleep deprivation as well as sleep fragmentation.
 All these results in mood disorders and various mental disorders.

-- Drug usage can result in mood swings, sudden change of behavior as well as risky behavioral changes.
+- Drug usage can result in mood swings, sudden change of behaviour as well as risky behavioural changes.